eProsima/Discovery-Server-docs/docs/installation.rst

     [BUILD]/install/discovery-server/examples/C++/HelloWorldExampleDS/bin$ . ../../../../../local_setup.bash

-in order to test the `example <HelloWorldExample.html#example-application>`_ open three terminals and run the above command.
+In order to test the `example <HelloWorldExample.html#example-application>`_ open three terminals and run the above command.
 Then launch the application with different arguments:

 .. code-block:: bash